Laplace Symbols and Invariant Distributions: The Laplace symbol

-Nevertheless, we chose not to define the Laplace symbol via an analytic extension of the symbol.
-The reason for this is simple.
-For a characteristic function to be analytic it is necessary that the corresponding distribution has moments of all orders (c.f.
-Lukacs \cite[p.
+\begin{remark} Obviously, by comparing the symbol and the Laplace symbol defined above, one recognizes that at least formally $ \text{`}\lambda(x, \xi)=p(x, i\xi)\text{'}$.
+Nevertheless, we chose not to define the Laplace symbol via an analytic extension of the symbol, since for a characteristic function to be analytic it is necessary that the corresponding distribution has moments of all orders (see \cite[p.
 198]{lukacs}).
-Since we are interested in an extension of the results in \cite{behmeschnurr1} to the case of unbounded characteristics/moments, this restriction obviously would have been to strong.\\ Still we will sometimes in this paper abuse the above notation, as it simplifies formulas a lot. \end{remark}
+As we are interested in an extension of the results in \cite{behmeschnurr1} to the case of unbounded characteristics/moments, this restriction obviously would have been too strong. \end{remark}